-The associate-degree-level occupational therapy assistant program is on probationary accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE's telephone number c/o AOTA is (301) 652-AOTA, and its web address is www.acoteonline.org.
+The associate-degree-level occupational therapy assistant program is accredited by The Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE's telephone number, C/O AOTA, is (301) 652-AOTA, and its web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-Also, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification
+Also, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Eastern New Mexico University-Roswell Occupational Therapy Assistant Program Student Handbook Page